pgRouting/pgrouting/doc/utilities/pgr_separateTouching.rst

 Description
 -------------------------------------------------------------------------------

-This is an auxiliary function for separating crossing edges.
+This is an auxiliary function for processing geometries that touch but don't share exact endpoints, splitting them at their intersection points to improve network connectivity.

 Signature
 -------------------------------------------------------------------------------